 Things that you should fix to speed up your site:

 - DNS issues

 - Minimize redirects

 Today’s large, high-definition images use a lot of space and take a long time to retrieve from your server.
 Therefore, you should prioritize optimizing these.
-Use a jpeg minimizer to make those jpegs smaller without compromising quality, jpegmini.com is what I use.
+Use a jpeg minimizer to make those jpegs smaller without compromising quality, jpegmini is what I use.
 Their ad campaign slogan is, “Your Photos on a Diet.”
 You simply cannot tell the difference between the original and an optimized photo.
-In addition, you can use tinypng for your Portable Network Graphics (png).
+Also, you can use tinypng for your Portable Network Graphics (png).
 Or, use the Tiny PNG plugin that can optimize jpegs and png already on your site and set parameters for future media uploads.
 All these tools are free for limited use.

 Some recommend W3 Total Cache, but it also is not for those who are not superior IT folks.
 Or, if you have a developer, you could ask them if it is good for your site speed.

-Solving many of these issues that slow your site speed lead to other problems, kind of like a Russian Nested Doll, when you open one there is another, and another, and another.
-So, if you have problems or not enough time to spend speeding up your website, consider contacting an SEO Expert.
+Solving many of these issues that slow your site speed leads to other problems, kind of like a Russian Nested Doll, when you open one there is another, and another, and another.
+So, if you have issues or not enough time to spend speeding up your website, consider contacting an SEO Expert.
 If you need content for an About Us Page, Blog, or other section of your website, send me a contact form.

 “The Write Results, LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to www.the-write-results.com.”